Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 Adjust trajectory line

-After creating a trajectory, if you need to offset the trajectory by a certain distance along the Z-axis to better meet practical operation requirements, select a trajectory line in the trajectory list and set Z-axis offset distance to offset that trajectory line along the Z-axis.
+After creating trajectories, if you need to offset a trajectory line by a certain distance along the Z-axis to better meet actual trajectory operation requirements, select a trajectory line in the trajectory list and set the Z-axis offset distance parameter.

 -

-Select a trajectory point in the trajectory list, and then adjust related values in the parameter settings area to change its position and orientation.
+After selecting a trajectory point in the trajectory list, adjust corresponding values in the parameter settings area to adjust its position and orientation.

 |

-After trajectories are created, you can preview the positional relationship between the end tool and trajectories as follows.
+After trajectories are created, you can preview the positional relationship between the end tool and trajectories by following these steps.

 -

-Ensure the Mech-Viz project is in the current solution.
+Ensure the Mech-Viz project is within the current solution.

 -